ORCID/ORCID-Source/orcid-persistence/src/main/resources/db/updates/identifier-types/README.md

 - Add the user entered id link translation (optional)
 - Update the test

 Add the database row using a liquibase script in this directory.
+(also add the primary_use column - either work or funding (for now) (also add the id_resolution_prefix column)
 Example: See identifier-type.pdb.xml

 Update orcid-persistence/src/main/resources/db-master.xml.